Can An Executor Decide Who Gets What?

 But first, let’s clear up one thing…

-Before we answer these questions, let’s get something out of the way: Executors don’t have a right to change anyone’s Will by themselves, just from their appointment as executor.
+Before we answer these questions, let’s get something out of the way: Executors don’t have a right to change anyone’s Will, just because they were appointed as the executor.
 If your deceased loved one explicitly stated in their Will that you should receive property or other assets, an executor can’t sweep in and change the wording.

 But sometimes Wills are not straightforward, and further interpretation of the estate is needed.
 Keep reading to find out more about how executors, beneficiaries, and the courts must deal with the grey areas that are occasionally found in Wills.